 Anime is a very intensive and passion-filled medium.
 There are so many titles out there, good and bad, that obviously show a ton of passion and effort in at least some regard.
 So, when I see an anime as lazy as this get a sizeable viewership while better and more passionate (if not always good) shows like Knight’s & Magic, ACCA 13, and so on and so forth get at best a much lower viewership and at worst the absolute shaft, I get royally angry.
 People had to slave over this, and no passion feels like it’s coming out, no care put into anything regarding this show.
 I am so thankful that this show is getting quite a thrashing, and honestly, it needs all the hate it can get.
 This is anal sauce!
 Honestly, unless you really want to watch something without a soul, you should avoid this anime entirely, as this anime is an affront to the medium as a whole.
 Is it the absolute worst anime out there?
 No, there are some worse ones out their for their own reasons, but this anime really has no right to exist, and honestly, it is still very, very high up there, both in an all time perspective and in the perspective of this season alone.
+It manages to be an affront to the concept of entertainment, and even the concept of a harem and isekai show.
 Sadly, this season isn’t over yet and there are a few real duds left to cover at the time of writing, so until then, I bid you adieu.

 Noticing the word ‘isekai’ in the title, reminds me of the many related series and mangas that I’ve seen and read.
 Most, if I recalled, were pretty enjoyable and entertaining.
 I guess, you could say I enjoy the ‘Isekai’ genre to a certain extent.
 However, this series just yells with genericness from its lame title and boring synopsis to its dumb-looking thumbnail to its list of genres (i.e. adventure, Harem, Comedy, Magic, Romance, Fantasy) that are commonly found in fantasy romance-comedies.
 With all this information in mind, I immediately knew that